semiotproject/semiot-gateway-controller/README.md

 He also could discover additional sensors/actuators via any protocol supported by his upgradable Raspberry Pi 2 (e.g., bluetooth, wifi, ethernet, RS-485, CAN, etc).

 After that it is possible to interconnect different protocol-based streams via the [node-red](https://github.com/node-red/node-red), [node-sgs](https://github.com/chheplo/node-sgs) and send the data to the [SemIoT-platform](https://github.com/semiotproject/semiot-platform) for the analysis.

+# User stories

+As user, I want to discover new devices.
+  ..to have an option to connect new device to the gateway with specified connection options.
+  ..to have a list of active connected devices
+  .. to share access with other clients